Accurate and fast diffusible Hydrogen measurements

 The G4 PHOENIX DH, utilizing carrier gas warm extraction for a rapid and automatic determination of diffusible hydrogen in a wide variety of matrices.

 Hydrogen induced cracking and embrittlement is a dangerous phenomenon.
-Although high-strengths steels and oxygenated copper grades are particular susceptible to hydrogen embrittlement, an uptake of diffusible hydrogen affects many more metals but depends to a large extend on the environmental and process conditions, like ambient moisture.
-There is a risk to introduce hydrogen in every mechanical, thermal and galvanic manufacturing step, especially during welding and soldering.
+Although high-strengths steels and oxygenated copper grades are particular susceptible to hydrogen embrittlement, an uptake of diffusible hydrogen affects many more metals but depends to a large extent on the environmental and process conditions, like ambient moisture.
+There is a risk of introducing hydrogen in every mechanical, thermal and galvanic manufacturing step, especially during welding and soldering.

 The rapid method applied by the G4 PHEONIX can deliver results in less than 30 min, whereas traditional methods require multiple days.
 Thus, it is the only method allowing a feasible pre-welding testing for diffusible hydrogen.
 This allows users to optimize their process to avoid costly failures, before they are done.

 ||Thermal conductivity detector with reference channel and adjustable gain amplifier